jjbergman/iliaslatina/IL-translation.md

 482 The ground ran red with blood and the fields became wet from all the sweat.

-483 Meanwhile, the handsome son of Venus leapt forth and attacked the crowded Greek troops.
+483 Meanwhile, the handsome son of Venus leapt forth and attacked the crowd of Greek troops.
 He mowed and cut down their exposed flank across the whole line and created more deadly duels.

 # The battle continues